 All residents had been assessed by a general practitioner (GP) within five working days of admission.
-The service contracts with a local medical centre and a GP provides visits.
-The GP service also provides advice out of hours and recommends if a resident needs hospital care.
+The GP service also provides advice out of hours.
 The GP records their medical notes in the integrated resident file.
 Specialist referrals are initiated as needed.
 Allied health interventions were documented and integrated into care plans.
-The service has a physiotherapist available seven hours per week and a podiatrist visits six-weekly.
-Other specialist services are available by referral.
+The service has a physiotherapist as required and a podiatrist visits six weekly.
+Other specialist services are available by referral and include mental health services for older people including a psychogeriatrician.
 A dietitian is available as required.
-A wound care specialist nurse is available through Te Whatu Ora-Southern.
+A wound care specialist nurse is available through Nurse Maude services.

-Healthcare assistants interviewed could describe a comprehensive verbal and written handover at the beginning of each duty that maintains a continuity of service delivery.
+A comprehensive verbal and written handover was observed that maintains a continuity of service delivery.
 Progress notes are written on every shift and as necessary by healthcare assistants.
 The RNs further add to the progress notes if there are any incidents or changes in health status.

 Family/whānau interviewed reported the needs and expectations regarding their whānau were being met.
 When a resident's condition alters, the RN's review the resident, or there is a review initiated with the GP.
-Family/whānau was notified of all changes to health, including infections, accident/incidents, GP visits, medication changes and any changes to health status.
+Family/whānau was notified of all changes to health including infections, accident/incidents, GP visits, medication changes and any changes to health status.